jupyter/jupyter_client/docs/messaging.rst

    about communications taking place with one client over the shell channel to be made available to all clients in a uniform manner.

-3. stdin: this ROUTER socket is connected to all frontends, and it allows the kernel to request input from the active frontend when :func:`raw_input` is called.
+3. **stdin**: this ROUTER socket is connected to all frontends, and it allows the kernel to request input from the active frontend when :func:`raw_input` is called.
    The frontend that executed the code has a DEALER socket that acts as a 'virtual keyboard' for the kernel while this communication is happening (illustrated in the